mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 !!! question "What's {{ mps_url("@mps.IMainClass") }} used for?"

-    It allows to execute *baselanguage* code.
+    It allows to execute Base Language code.
 An example can be found in [Shapes tutorial - Running the code](https://www.jetbrains.com/help/mps/shapes-an-introductory-mps-tutorial.html#runningthecode).

 ## Properties